neonevm/neon-evm.docs/docs/token_transferring/neonpass_usage.md

 </div>

-### 2. Approve Transaction and Complete Transfer

-2.1 There are two options for the token selection for the transaction fee.
+3.3 There are two options for the token selection for the transaction fee.
 You can select either NEON or SOL from the bullet points below the `Transfer` button.

-2.2 Click `Transfer` to begin the token transfer procedure.
+3.4 Click `Transfer` to begin the token transfer procedure.
 The transaction must then be confirmed in both the MetaMask and Phantom wallet windows which will pop up.
 Verify the transaction details and approve it if you wish to proceed.
 A loading screen will appear after you approve.

 After the transaction has been processed successfully, you will see the following screen indicating that the transfer is complete.